-- The climate of the physical education program demonstrates rapport, respect and a positive culture for learning. - Teacher provides a positive physically and emotionally safe environment with activity that is developmentally appropriate. - Student learning and instruction is focused, age appropriate, contains progressions and is assessed.
+- The climate of the physical education program demonstrates rapport, respect and a positive culture for learning. - Campus physical education teacher provides a positive physically and emotionally safe environment with activity that is developmentally appropriate. - Student learning and instruction is focused, age appropriate, contains progressions and is assessed.